Skip to main content

 Re-thinking traditional organizational structures

-In order to extract tangible insights from internal data, organizations need to take a step back and look at their data in its entirety.
+To extract tangible insights from internal data, organizations need to take a step back and look at their data in its entirety.
 Unfortunately, this is often easier said than done.
 Data within insurance can often be spread across multiple functions.
-Finance, Actuary, Claims, and Underwriting can each be in possession of different pieces of the puzzle.
+Finance, Actuary, Claims, and Underwriting can each have different pieces of the puzzle.
 Unless there is seamless cross-department collaboration, it’s unlikely the information will be shared across teams.

 So how can organizations improve the visibility of internal existing data?
 It can come down to just two factors: executive-level support for knowledge sharing and a unified technology backbone

 Departments need to recognize the tangible benefits of collating information within a single repository and the insurance software they work out of needs to enable that.
 This does not necessarily mean centralizing data but rather building data integration layers to give a unified view.
 Modern insurance software creates a single user profile that tracks all interactions and engagements a user has had with the company.
-SimpleSolve’s Client Management feature for insurance carriers in the U.S., for example, allows employees to access the policy details, accounts, claims history, and past interactions with a specific user with just a single click.
+SimpleSolve’s Client Management feature., for example, with just a single click, allows employees to access the policy details, accounts, claims history, and past interactions with a specific user.
 Underwriters can get the contact details of any person involved in the policy and get in touch with them instantly.
 This makes it a truly integrated insurance platform.

 Related Read: Can Automated Underwriting Impact Quality of Your Customer Base?